 Clemson dominated the Palmer Cup teams of 2000 and 2001 with three players each year.
 John Engler was a three-time selection to the United States Palmer Cup team.
 Trahan was the captain of the United States team in 2002, leading the US to victory at the event held in Ireland.
 Penley was honored with his selection as the 2004 Palmer Cup team coach.

 In the 1988-89 season, Kevin Johnson and Chris Patton received All-America honors again and led the Tigers to a third-place finish at the NCAA Tournament, Clemson’s highest ranking ever at the time.
-In every tournament the Tigers entered they finished in the top five and the team had a 72.61 stroke average, best in school history at the time.
 Johnson ended his career as one of Clemson’s top golfers in history.
 He had won the United States Public Links (1987) and earned a spot on the Walker Cup team (1989) during his Clemson career.

 The 1996-97 academic year brought more national acclaim to the Clemson program as junior Charles Warren won the NCAA Championship at Conway Farms in Chicago.
 The thrilling one-shot win in a playoff over Brad Elder was captured on ESPN.
 Warren went on to earn first-team All-America honors along with senior Richard Coughlan, who shared ACC Player of the Year honors.

 The 1997-98 season was the best on record in many respects.
 In addition to Clemson’s number-two NCAA finish and final ranking, the team set 11 school season records.
-That team had nine first or second-place finishes, also a record for one season.
-All five starting players averaged under 73.0, also a first for a Clemson team.
+That team had nine first or second-place finishes, also a record for one season at the time.
 The squad was 29-under par for the season, 104 strokes better than the previous school record.

 It seemed improbable that the records established by the 1997-98 team could be eclipsed.
 But that was the case in 1999-00, as the Tigers established a team stroke average record with a 71.32 mark.
 The team was 77-under-par for the year.

 After high school, Penley came to Clemson bringing his talents with him and began to add on to his previous honors.
 Penley’s 1981 season was his senior year and his finest at Clemson.
-He was voted All-ACC, and had a spring stroke average of 72.66.
+He was voted All-ACC.
 Penley finished with nine Top 10 finishes in his career.
 This includes winning the Iron Duke Classic and the Southeastern Invitational and finishing in the Top 10 in three other tournaments in 1981.

 Penley went on to play in 15 mini-tour events on the FPCA after his four years at Clemson.
 He was offered the assistant golf coaching position at Clemson in 1982.
-He accepted it and was named the head coach after the 1983 season.
-He took the place of Athletic Director Bobby Robinson, who stepped down from the coaching position so he could put more efforts into his position as the Associate Athletic Director.
-Ever since Penley took over in 1983-84, all of his squads have finished their seasons at the NCAA Tournament.
+He accepted it and was named the head coach after the 1983-84 season.
+He took the place of Athletic Director Bobby Robinson, who stepped down from the coaching position so he could put more effort into his position as the Associate Athletic Director.

 PENLEY QUICK FACTS